jamoowen/quoteapi/README.md

 To do:

-- rate limiter
+- api key auth has a bug and is failing
 - tests for rate limiter
-- auth middleware
+- tests for auth
+- cleanup for ip rate limiter and cleanup for api key limiter
 - connection pool

 # Quote Api